 - Transfer the marinating paste to a large gallon size ziplock bag, along with chicken drumsticks/wings.
 Marinate in the fridge overnight.

-- Prior to frying the chicken, take them out from the fridge and return to room temperature.
+- Before frying the chicken, take them out from the fridge and return to room temperature.

 - Heat one inch of oil in a pot for deep frying.
 Once the oil is hot (175 Celsius/350 Fahrenheit), fry the chicken until the skin is deep golden brown and the inside is fully cooked.
 It takes about 12-15 minutes for drumsticks and about 10-12 minutes for wings.
 (Note 2)

 - Drain fried chicken on a wire rack over a baking sheet.
 Wait for 10 minutes before serving.